 How we make them: These are made using the top quality US cowhide from Hermann Oak.
 We carefully inspect each hide for flaws, then die cut the holsters one our hydraulic press.
 The color and feel are identical to unissued originals.
 (See pics).
 The leather is NOT stiff as a board like the cheap holsters made from water buffalo.
 It's supple, but not soft.
-We then ship the parts to our overseas contractor for hand-stitching (keeps the cost down by about 50%).
+We then ship the parts to our overseas contractor for hand-stitching (keeps the cost down by more than 50%).
 When we get them back, each holster is test fitted with an M1911 pistol.

 Pattern taken directly from an unissued WWII (Boyt 1943) holster

 Made from US materials (6, 8 and 12 oz. cowhide)

 Hand stitched with tan linen thread (sewing is done overseas- doing it here would double the price of the holsters)

 Every one of our holsters is test fitted with a real M1911 pistol before packaging.

 Although we have put an M1911 in each holster and closed the flap, the holsters are still not broken in.
 Holsters are like new leather shoes, not slippers- the pistol won't just fall in- it needs to be shoved in the first few times.
 Breaking them in is simple- take the pistol in and out several times, and twist it around a bit.
 Or, just leave it in the holster for a few days.
 It will loosen up.

 There are dozens, perhaps hundreds, of methods posted on the internet about how best to "break in" holsters.
 Many are utterly insane.
 Some involve hot water, oils, heating vents, and household appliances.
 We recommend nothing other than working the weapon into the holster!
 Holsters damaged or destroyed due to break-in attempts gone wrong are not returnable.